> The Rockets Behind the Missions - NASA's Vehicle Fleet

 > Space Shuttle Fleet

-Read about Atlantis, Discovery and Endeavour, NASA's space shuttle orbiters that launch from NASA's Kennedy Space Center.
+Read about the space shuttle orbiters that launched from NASA's Kennedy Space Center from 1981-2011.

 This site explains the use of the SpaceX family of launch vehicles to reduce the cost and increase the reliability of access to space.